Jonath4n17/notMario/README.txt

 Special Instructions:
 You can look at the 2D int arrays of each level to figure out where each invisible brick and spike is.
-Since this is a game designed to be a difficult, I didn't want you to suffer too much so I recorded videos of me playing through each level.
 You should try the game though to experience true anger.
 I didn't have time to implement a levels menu so if you want to go directly to a specific level, do the following:
 - Set menu to false